Sammy Ridgley

-Samuel Ridgley, aka Sammy Ridgley, (born August 6, 1943) was a R&B artist associated with New Orleans.
-His recorded output was slight just two 45 s and an album but he was a regular on the New Orleans' music circuit for over thirty years.
+Samuel Ridgley, aka Sammy Ridgley, (born August 6, 1943 - August 27, 2016) was an American R&B artist associated with New Orleans.
+His recorded output was slight just two singles and an album but he was a regular on the New Orleans' music circuit for over 30 years.
 He was also a committed civil rights activist who represented his community of Jefferson Parish in New Orleans.

 Career

 Ridgley was raised in the Shrewsbury section of Jefferson Parish on Andover Street.
 He started singing gospel at the First Zion Baptist Church.
 Ridgley's biggest early influence was Joe Tex.

 In 1962, Ridgley joined a seven-piece band and the band got $100 a night while working during a day job at a funeral home.

 In 1965, Ridgley recorded a session at Cosimo's called "The Hully Gully" with Tommy Ridgley, Eddie Bo, and Irma Thomas singing background, but the session was never released.
 Ridgley also recalled working with O.W.
 Scott & the Magnificent with whom he made some recordings at WYLD's studio that were not released."

 Around 1968, Ridgley started his own band called Operation Plus, which played at "the Young Man's Night Club on the Causeway for 24 years".